The US state

 under 12 years of age.
 It also includes any consumer product that contains a

-used or disposed of will likely result in a child
+chemical of high concern (CHC) that when used or disposed of will likely result in a child

 under 12 years of age or a fetus being exposed to that chemical.